Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Introduction to Rooftop Units

-Some of the advantages of rooftop units are:
+Some advantages of packaged rooftop units are:

 Installing an RTU on the roof is costly.